doherty100/azuresandbox/terraform-azurerm-vwan/README.md

       * Authentication Type: *Certificate*
       * Certificate Information: `MyP2SVPNChildCert` (Note: If you do not see this certificate you need to import the .pfx created in a previous step)
   * Click *Save*
   * Connect and inspect routes.
-If you went with the default sample configuration you should see these address ranges:
+If you went with the default configuration you should see these address ranges:
     * `10.1.0.0/16`: Shared services Virtual Network
     * `10.2.0.0/16`: Spoke Virtual Network
     * `10.3.0.0/16`: Virtual WAN Hub